SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

     }
 ~~~

 In the `viewWillAppear:` method, we first fetch the DJIFlightController object and update the `isSimulatorOn` variable, then invoke the `updateSimulatorUI` method to update the `simulatorButton` label.
 Furthermore, we use KVO here to observe the changes of `isSimulatorActive` variable value of `DJISimulator`.
-Then set the delegate of the DJIFlightController's DJISimulator to self(DJISimulatorViewController).
+Then set the delegate of the DJIFlightController's DJISimulator to self(SimulatorViewController).

 Next in the `viewWillDisappear:` method, we fetch the latest DJIFlightController object, then remove the observer of `isSimulatorActive`, and set the delegate of DJISimulator to nil.